Tutuchan/fodr/README.md

 `fodr` is an R package to access various French Open Data portals.

-Many of those portals use the OpenDataSoft platform to make their data available and this platform can be accessed with the [OpenDataSoft APIs](https://docs.opendatasoft.com/en/api/catalog_api.html). `fodr` makes it easier to retrieve data directly in R.
+Many of those portals use the OpenDataSoft platform to make their data available and this platform can be accessed with the [OpenDataSoft APIs](https://docs.opendatasoft.com/en/api/catalog_api.html).

+`fodr` wraps this API to make it easier to retrieve data directly in R.

 ## Installation

-You are going to need the `devtools` package to install `fodr`:
+The `devtools` package is needed to install `fodr`:

 ```r
 devtools::install_github("tutuchan/fodr")